victorcarre6/llm-memorization/README.md

   - Data visualization :
     - Information on the generated prompt based on keywords.
     - Insights on the conversation database.
+- Supports both French and English conversations and prompts, for bilingual use.

 ______